MFLind/Brickyard/README.md

 3. Go to tab "Webhooks" to setup webhook for Heroku endpoint
 ![](docs/images/stripe_1.png)

 **Mailchimp setup**
 Start by creating account and select Mailchimp.

+Create a compain and get the API keys and ccompain numbers for API values in Environment variables.

 # Credits
 - Special thanks to Patrik Lindergren and Quagga Technologies AB for sponsering with Heroku and Figma account.